stjordanis/avalanche-testing/README.md

 * A set of running Docker containers representing the nodes of the test networks
 * A set of stopped Docker containers for the test controllers, one for each test

-You can now run `scripts/run.sh` to re-run the testing sue, using whatever arguments you like.
+You can now run `scripts/run.sh` to re-run the testing suite, using whatever arguments you like.
 To see the full list of supported arguments, pass in the `--help` flag to the `run.sh` script.

 ## Developing Locally
 Some info: